AdaCore/why3/doc/install.rst

 Multiple Versions of the Same Prover
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Why3 is able to use several versions of the same prover, it can use both
+Why3 is able to use several versions of the same prover, e.g., it can use both
 CVC4 1.4 and CVC4 1.5 at the same time.
 The automatic detection of
-provers looks for typical names for their executable command, :program:`cvc4`
+provers looks for typical names for their executable command, e.g., :program:`cvc4`
 for CVC3.
 However, if you install several versions of the same prover it
 is likely that you would use specialized executable names, such as
 :program:`cvc4-1.4` or :program:`cvc4-1.5`.
 If needed, option
 :option:`why3 config --add-prover` can be
-added to specify names of prover executables,
+added to specify names of prover executables:

 ::